INDIANAPOLIS — Willard Park Skatepark is now open, located just one mile east of downtown Indianapolis on Washington Street.

 Devlin and Indy Skatepark Advocates hope the Willard Park Skatepark fosters a sense of unity for skaters of the present and future.

 "I've seen generations come through Major Taylor.
 I've known kids who've had their parents drop them off when they were 10 years old, and now they're adults.
 And it's just cool to see that," Devlin said.
 "So, we really want to see that community build.
 And kind of foster a proactive community in the future of people that will go outside of the skate park and advocate for other things in their city."

-Indy Skatepark Advocates is planning a grand opening event for early June to welcome the public to the park officially.
-Keep an eye on its Instagram for the details.
+Indy Skatepark Advocates had a grand opening event on June 5 to welcome the public to the park officially.

 The organization says it is going to keep pushing for a couple more skate parks in Indianapolis.
 You can learn more about the advocacy group's efforts at indyskateparks.org.